endre90/micro_sp/README.md

 6. [ ] maybe some quality of life for modeling
 7. [ ] generate both raar and invar paradigms from a hl model?
 8. [ ] explore all paths and generate graph
-9. [ ] maybe move models and instances to separate crate